nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 You turn a step into the temple itself.
 And as you do, lightning splits across the sky beyond the cracked ceiling of the hall.
 Your gauntlets etched with runes that once bent the desert wind to your will lay across the lap of a statue, shaped shaped in your image.
 Good.
 Your, your quote, please.

 I broke armies with this, but we break nothing today.
 You press your hands into the statue's chest, whispering a single line of the Lenot that bound the artifact to in into stasis.
 The wind fell still, unnaturally still.
-And, Sameer, are you, are you the gateway driver?
+And, Simear, are you, are you the gateway driver?
 Up to this point, I guess I am.

 I am I'm I'm just I didn't end the detect magic thing, so I don't know how long that lasts or if it would still be going, but I would be, like, I'd be looking.
 I'm watching with that lens.
 Yeah.
 You you definitely do see magic happening, in this place.
 It's almost like, it like, as as you see each of your friends step into this this place, you see a flash of some sort of magic.

+---

+### Session Play - Part 3

 Although it doesn't seem to be something that you like, it's not a common it's not like, oh, that's magic.
 It's like, woah.
 What's that?
 You know?
 Okay.